 During your brachioplasty consultation, you will meet privately and exclusively with Dr. Michael L. Thornton where you will collectively share in the decision making process about your personal needs, desires, and expectations.
-Although well qualified, we choose not use patient coordinators, nurse practitioners, or physicians assistants to perform your consultation.
 Dr. Thornton will complete a thorough medical history and perform a careful examination to determine if you are a candidate for either liposuction brachioplasty, full brachioplasty, or extended brachioplasty procedure.

 Where will my brachioplasty surgery take place?